nim-lang/Nim/doc/manual.rst

 address is always an untraced reference.
 Taking the address of an object that resides on the stack is **unsafe**, as the pointer may live longer than the object on the stack and can thus reference a non-existing object.
-One can get the address of variables, but one can't use it on variables declared through `let` statements:
+One can get the address of variables.
+For easier interoperability with other compiled languages such as C, retrieving the address of a `let` variable, a parameter, or a `for` loop variable can be accomplished too:

 .. code-block:: nim